DavidDragonsage/FooocusPlus/readme.md

 - Enhance existing images using AI – banish Photoshop editing with advanced image modification tools, or even use an existing picture as inspiration for a new creation!
 - Bring the power of community home – use LoRA models from websites like Civitai to add new concepts to your images
 - Full control at your fingertips – simple one-click access to advanced generation options, letting you use custom settings like a pro without ever leaving our friendly user interface
-- Multilingual – full support for English, French, and Chinese out of the box
+- Multilingual – full support for English, French, and Simplified Chinese out of the box
 - Private – runs on your computer and does not send information about your identity or AI art generation to third parties without your consent

 ## Supported Models